-What we say and how we think is directly influenced by our social circle and the society around us.
 Not to mention the social censorship of today by peers and communities is the legal censorship by the government of tomorrow.
 We can see examples of this in Canada where political correctness has lead to laws against ‘misgendering’ and ‘Islamophobia’.

 Many thought I shifted my views overnight but this was five months of deep introspection.
 Five months of witnessing the rise of the radical left.
 Five months of seeing people on ‘my side’ become increasingly accepting of violence and social censorship.
 Any doubts I had about the left before were multiplied tenfold, eventually there was a point I could no long rationalize the glaring faults I was witnessing.
 Essentially I cracked.

 I think its important we critically analyse the faults of both the left and right.
 That in our attack on regressivism we do not swing so far right we begin to embody the same traits we want to fight against.
 What I’m seeing online with people like Laci Green speaking out (with the backlash against her indicative of what I’m speaking about here) is a step in the right direction.

 I certainly haven’t abandoned any of my principles, on the contrary if I didn’t believe in justice I wouldn’t be writing this article right now.
 But I’ve abandoned the dogma and the echo chamber and I’m doing a lot better without them.
 I’m still slightly left leaning but I would call myself a critical liberal now.